Easy Bible Person Quiz with Background Story.

 Tradition assumes that the three gifts meant three visitors.

-The Magi were educated men who came to worship the newborn king.
+The Magi were educated men who traveled to worship the newborn king.

 Matthew 2:1-12